 Chickpea is a rich source of carbohydrates, essential amino acids, protein, dietary fiber, calcium, iron, and phosphorus (Bampidis and Cristodoulou, 2011).
-Per 100 grams of chickpea seeds, they have 18.7-23.6 g of protein, 3.7-6.5 g of fat, 39.6-62.6 g of carbohydrates, 3.8-25.2 g of fiber, and 2.7-3.7 g of ash (Mathew et al., 2022).
+Chickpea seeds contain 18.7-23.6 g of protein, 3.7-6.5 g of fat, 39.6-62.6 g of carbohydrates, 3.8-25.2 g of fiber, and 2.7-3.7 g of ash per 100g (Mathew et al., 2022).
 Chickpea is grown on a large scale, but its productivity and production are reduced due to a variety of biotic and abiotic factors, including Fusarium wilt, Ascochyta blight, insects, nematodes, parasitic weeds, drought, salinity, waterlogging, high temperatures, and chilling.
-Two fungal diseases, Ascochyta blight and Fusarium wilt, an economically significant diseases of chickpea (Jendoubi et al., 2017).
-Among the biotic stresses, Fusarium wilt is the major disease limiting chickpea productivity in India.
+These two fungal diseases, Ascochyta blight and Fusarium wilt, are economically significant diseases of chickpea (Jendoubi et al., 2017) and in India, Fusarium wilt is the major disease limiting chickpea productivity.

 Chickpea wilt caused by Fusarium oxysporum f. sp. ciceris was first described by Padwick in India (Padwick, 1940) and reported by Nene in 1980.
 It is a serious problem in India, Iran, Pakistan, Nepal, Burma, Spain, and Tunisia.
 In India, it is estimated to cause a 10 per cent annual yield loss (Singh and Dahiya, 1973).
-The emergence of Fusarium wilt (FW) as a devastating root disease of chickpea in central and southern India has been leading to 100% yield losses under favourable conditions (Jendoubi et al., 2017).
+Under favourable conditions, Fusarium wilt (FW) could cause 100% yield losses in central and southern India (Jendoubi et al., 2017).
 There are eight races of Fusarium (race 0, 1A, 1B/C, 2, 3, 4, 5, and 6) which are identified by different disease reactions on a set of chickpea cultivars (Haware and Nene, 1982).
-Race 1 is widespread in central and peninsular India, and race 2 is in northern India.
+Race 1 is widespread in central and peninsular India, and race 2, in northern India.
 Fusarium wilt is a seed and soil-borne disease.
 The pathogen can survive in the soil for more than six years even in the absence of chickpea and causes 10%-15% (Biswas and Ali, 2017) of yield losses annually.
 The disease can occur at all stages of plant growth, with a higher incidence during the flowering and pod stages.